colll78/cardano-lightning/docs/l1-spec.md

   | Sha2256Lock Hash32
   | Sha3256Lock Hash32

-type Exc = [Int]
-type Delta = Int

-data Snapshot = Snapshot {
+-- | Pending locked cheques which are not yet resolved.
+We want to exclude them -- | from the `Squash` so they not lock the channel processing - squashing and cash outs. type Excluded = [Index]

+-- | Squash represents a total sum of the channel:
+-- | * It sums up a given set of cheques (up too `idx0` and `idx1`).
+-- | * It excludes a given set of cheques (up to `exc0` and `exc1`).
+-- | * `Squash` can be used during channel closure and possibly empty list of:
+-- |    * following cheques with `Index` greater than `idx0` or `idx1` (depending on the party)
+-- |    * or cheques from the `Excluded` list together with resolution. data Squash = Squash {
-  delta : Delta,
+  delta0 : Delta,
   idx0 : Index,
-  exc0 : Exc,
+  exc0 : Excluded,
   idx1 : Index,
-  exc1 : Exc,
+  exc1 : Excluded,
 }

 type Sig64 = ByteString -- 64 bytes

 data Signature
   = Ed25519Signature Sig64
   | EcdsaSecp256k1Signature Sig64
   | SchnorrSecp256k1Signature Sig64